Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/AppCreationScripts-withCert/AppCreationScripts.md

 ### Run the script and start running

-5. Go to the `AppCreationScripts` sub-folder.
+5. Go to the `AppCreationScripts-withCert` sub-folder.
 From the folder where you cloned the repo,
     ```PowerShell
     cd AppCreationScripts
     ```